moseiei132/QuIt-Tabs/PRIVACY_POLICY.md

 *   **Tabs and Browsing Activity:** The extension monitors the activity status of your open tabs (e.g., when they were last accessed) to determine if they should be auto-closed.
 This data resides solely in your browser's memory and local storage.
 It is never sent to us or any third parties.
 *   **Settings and Preferences:** Your configuration settings (e.g., custom timers, protected tabs, "Single Window Mode" preference) are saved using Chrome's `storage` API.
 This data is synced across your signed-in Chrome browsers if you have Chrome Sync enabled, but it is handled directly by Chrome and is not accessible to us.
+*   **Extension History (Local Only):** We store a separate, local log of tabs closed *specifically by QuIt Tabs*.
+This allows you to review and restore auto-closed tabs conveniently. **Use of this feature does NOT read, modify, or interact with your standard browser history.** This log is stored exclusively in your browser's local storage and is never transmitted anywhere.
+You can clear this extension-specific history at any time.
 *   **Window Focus:** We track which browser window is currently in focus to support the "Single Window Mode" feature.
 This interaction data is transient and used only for immediate logic.

 ## 2. Permissions